pablomarin/GPT-Azure-Search-Engine/README.md

 ## **FAQs**

-1. **Why use Azure Cognitive Search engine to provide the context for the LLM and not fine tune the LLM instead?**
+1. **Why use Azure AI Search engine to provide the context for the LLM and not fine tune the LLM instead?**

 A: Quoting the [OpenAI documentation](https://platform.openai.com/docs/guides/fine-tuning): "GPT-3 has been pre-trained on a vast amount of text from the open internet.
 When given a prompt with just a few examples, it can often intuit what task you are trying to perform and generate a plausible completion.
 This is often called "few-shot learning.
 Fine-tuning improves on few-shot learning by training on many more examples than can fit in the prompt, letting you achieve better results on a wide number of tasks.
 Once a model has been fine-tuned, you won't need to provide examples in the prompt anymore.
 This **saves costs and enables lower-latency requests**"